The Biggest Milestone in the History of Cryptography is Quietly Upon Us

 The emerging new class is properly dubbed: pattern-devoid cryptography (PDC): ciphers designed to minimize pattern-bearing elements and maximize pattern-devoid elements.
 Typical PDC ciphers replace arbitrary specifics with random choices.
 They deploy randomized-size key.
 Rather than using the full key for every instant of encryption, PDC ciphers select a random portion of the key, every time the key is used.
 Rather than replace a given plaintext letter with a specified ciphertext letter, PDC ciphers use a randomized choice among ciphertext replacement options.
 Pattern devoid ciphers tend to be decoy-tolerant.
 A decoy tolerant cipher, DTC, allows the content-bearing bits of a ciphertext, to be mixed with noise -- contents-devoid bits, and generate a decoy ciphertext of randomized size.
 The recipient of the decoy ciphertext will readily discard the noise, and process only the contents-bearing bits, while an attacker will have to treat the entire decoy ciphertext as potentially content bearing.
 Decoy tolerant ciphers allow the transmitter to inject unilateral randomness, and do so to the degree deemed necessary, without pre-coordination with the recipient.

-These are some of the means used by pattern-devoid ciphers to void the advantage of mathematical insight.
+We discussed above some of the means used by pattern-devoid ciphers to void the advantage of mathematical insight.
 The specifics are readily available in a new peer-reviewed book, in the public record of some three dozen patents, and in other references, see below.
-The emphasis in this writing is on the fact that cryptography is reaching its biggest milestone ever, and the cryptographic establishment is not preparing itself to the new era where math talent and advanced computing power is no longer the determinant factor.
+The emphasis in this writing is on the fact that cryptography is reaching its biggest milestone ever, and the cryptographic establishment is not yet preparing itself to the new era where math talent and advanced computing power is no longer the determining factor.

 The following tale sharpens the message.
 Alice and Bob are playing a game where each in turn is tossing two dice, and the other guesses the outcome between 2 and 12.
 Alice being mathematically smart she guesses 7 each time, Bob being not so smart, is guessing differently each time.
 They play several rounds each evening, and lo and behold Alice trounces Bob using her mathematical advantage.
 She knows that the chance for 7 is six times the chance for 12.
 Frustrated Bob introduces a small change to the game: tossing one die only.
 This tiny change voids the pattern-bearing element of the game, and constitutes it on pure randomness (pattern devoid ingredient).
 Immediately Alice loses her advantage, no matter what a great mathematician Alice, no matter how math-stupid Bob, Alice is no longer the predominant winner.